-COURSE STRUCTURE AND CONTENT
+COURSE STRUCTURE AND LESSON CONTENT

 The course comprises 7 lessons as follows:

-2. Equipment and Facilities
+Lesson 2.
+Equipment and Facilities

-3. Types of Exercises
+Lesson 3.
+Types of Exercises

-This lessons gives an understanding of the wide range of different aerobic and anaerobic movements that can be used in aqua aerobic programs.
+- Gain an understanding of the wide range of different aerobic and anaerobic movements that can be used in aqua aerobic programs.
 Lesson content includes stretching, aerobic and anaerobic principles and exercises in both shallow and deep water.

-4. Hydrostatic and Hydrodynamic Principles
+Lesson 4.
+Hydrostatic and Hydrodynamic Principles

-The aim of this lesson is to develop an understanding of the principles underlying the design of an appropriate aqua fitness program.
-Includes definitions of pressure, weight and body alignment in water, warming up, recovery and cool down.
+- Develop an understanding of the principles underlying the design of an appropriate aqua fitness program.
+The lesson includes definitions of pressure, weight and body alignment in water, warming up, recovery and cool down.

-5. Safety and Health
+Lesson 5.
+Safety and Health

-6. Program Design
+Lesson 6.
+Program Design

-7. Leading a Program
+Lesson 7.
+Leading a Program

 BEFORE YOU START EXERCISING IN WATER